smritipradhan/building-custom-react-hook/README.md

 We will return the counter state here and in the forward counter component we can use it there.

 ForwardCounter.js

 ```
  const counter = useCounter();

 ```

 Now the counter works for both forward and backward counter.
 The backward counter using the custom hook is still pending .

+### Configuring Custom for both Forward and Backward Counter